 The award promotes and encourages intellectual discovery and the advancement of lifelong learning, and is open to all currently-enrolled undergraduate students at UCSB.

 Library collections and resources for the purposes of this award can be broadly interpreted to include books, scholarly articles, primary sources and collections, research databases, maps, materials in all media, and more.

-Library services can include library classes, workshops, consultations with subject-specialist librarians, use of Interlibrary Loan, use of the Interdisciplinary Research Collaboratory, use of Special Research Collections, and more.
+Library services can include library classes, workshops, consultations with librarians, use of Interlibrary Loan, use of the DREAM Lab, use of Special Research Collections, and more.

 First- and second-place prizes will be awarded in each of the three broad categories listed below.
-Winners receive $750 (1st place) and $500 (2nd place), and will be honored at an awards ceremony in May.
-Winners will also be invited to have their projects published in the Alexandria Digital Research Library.
+Winners receive $750 (1st place) and $500 (2nd place) and will be honored at an awards ceremony in June.
+Winners will also be invited to have their projects published in eScholarship, the University of California's open access repository.

 - Humanities & Fine Arts

 - April 3, 2023: Start date for accepting student submissions